UPDATED: NOVEMBER 04, 2022 | 3 MIN READ

 13. Settling for less with the initial claim estimate

 If you think your insurance company missed something, have them come back.

-Also, if you feel shortchanged and suspect something is deeply wrong, remember that you can always speak with a lawyer or a public adjuster.
+You can speak to a lawyer or public adjuster if you feel something is wrong.
 Many offer free consultations.
-Furthermore, some may only ask for payment if they win additional funds from your insurance company.
-In some states (Florida is one example) the laws actually favor policyholders over companies themselves.
+Most also work on a no-win-no-fee basis, meaning that only ask for payment if they win additional funds from your insurance company.
+In some states (Florida is one example), the laws favor policyholders over companies.

 14. Not knowing whether you have a Replacement Cost or an Actual Cash Value policy

-It’s important to understand how your policy will pay out before an emergency.
+Understanding how your policy will pay out before an emergency is important.

 17. Not knowing you can hire an independent adjuster

 Not everybody will need to think about hiring an independent adjuster.
 But in this case, knowledge is power.

 If you think the claims adjuster your insurance company provides won’t be fair with your estimate, hiring an independent, licensed adjuster may be a good idea.
 Unfortunately, hiring these specialists to do your hard work will cost you a small fee.
 But, since they’re not an insurance company, they won’t be trying to keep costs for your insurance company as low as possible.